Ohio Mayor’s Court

 Do I have a right to an attorney?

-Only when the charge can result in jail-time does an individual have a right to have an attorney provided for him or her.
-An individual may always obtain personal counsel to represent them in mayor's court.
-If he or she needs time to obtain an attorney, generally a Mayor's Court will grant a continuance, providing the alleged offender an opportunity to retain counsel.
+Only when the charge can result in jail-time does an individual have a right to have an attorney that must be provided to an indigent person.
+An individual may always obtain a privately retained criminal defense attorney to represent them in mayor’s court.
+If he or she needs time to obtain a criminal defense attorney, the judge in Mayor’s Court will usually grant a continuance, providing the alleged offender with an opportunity to retain counsel.

 Can I have a jury trial in Mayor’s Court?

-There are no jury trials in Mayor's court.
-You can, however, request a jury trial and your case will be removed to municipal Court.
+There are no jury trials in Mayor’s court.
+You can, however, request a jury trial and your case will be removed to the appropriate Municipal Court in that jurisdiction in Ohio.

 Can I Appeal a Mayor’s Court Decision?